Maximilian I, Holy Roman Emperor: Co-ruler in the Netherlands and Burgundy

 As suzerain, Maximilian continued to involve himself with the Low Countries from afar.
 His son's and daughter's governments tried to maintain a compromise between the states and the Empire.
 Philip, in particular, sought to maintain an independent Burgundian policy, which sometimes caused disagreements with his father.
-As Philip preferred to maintain peace and economic development for his land, Maximilian was left fighting Charles of Egmond over Guelders on his own resources.
+As Philip preferred to maintain peace and economic development for his land, Maximilian was left fighting Charles II, Duke of Guelders over duchy of Guelders on his own resources.
 At one point, Philip let French troops supporting Guelders's resistance to his rule pass through his own land.
 Only at the end of his reign, Philip decided to deal with this threat together with his father.